timmayg/clus2023-devwks-2008/02-Local_Auth.md

 # Configure a Common Criteria Policy and Local Users

 Your Active Directory enforces password compliance.
-Your IOS XE box can too!<br>
+Your IOS XE box can too!

 IOS XE supports Common Criteria Policies and they allow Network Engineers to configure options such as minimum and maximum password lengths, max number of times a character can be consecutively repeated and force use of upper, lower, numberic and special characters.
 <br><br>
 In this task we will view and run a playbook that will create a Common Criteria Policy and a local user with a password that is compliant.